Mental capacity issues in the Cayman Islands

 - help reduce confusion or disagreement about the choices they would have wanted people to make on their behalf.

 Cayman has a judiciary well-versed in assessing mental capacity and we have legislation which provides the Court with broad powers to significantly assist in circumstances where the loss of capacity has triggered serious administration issues.
-Pursuant to the Grand Court Law (2015 Revision) and the Mental Health Law, 2013, when a person is of unsound mind and has lost capacity the Court can appoint a person/persons as guardians (and receivers) over that person and their estate whilst retaining broad powers over their property and affairs.
+Pursuant to the Grand Court Act (2015 Revision) and the Mental Health Act (2021 Revision), when a person is of unsound mind and has lost capacity the Court can appoint a person/persons as guardians (and receivers) over that person and their estate whilst retaining broad powers over their property and affairs.

 Typically, these applications concern situations where a person is suffering from a loss of capacity and their spouse or close relative applies so as to be in a position to provide necessary consent for ongoing medical treatment and/or to make decisions in respect of the management, investment and administration of their assets, liabilities and affairs.